ajnsit/concur-documentation/README.md

 Note that we were able to use the same HTML DSL to wrap signals in DOM elements. `div_` is the same as `div`, but requires only a single child element.

 To understand how the composition works, think of monadic composition of signals like a waterfall.
 When you perform Signal `foo` and then Signal `bar`, both `foo` and `bar` are performed continuously.
-However every time, the upstream Signal `foo` emits a value, the value of downstream `bar` is recomputed.
+However, every time the upstream Signal `foo` emits a value, the value of downstream `bar` is recomputed.

 This leads to the question of layout.
 Signal views are displayed in the same order as the monadic composition.
 However, we might require a value from a later Signal to compute the value of an earlier signal.
 This is the classic problem with mixing monadic composition with layout, and is faced by all current FRP libraries.
 Concur Signals have a very simple solution for this - Loops.